 Mississippi has the most COVID-19 cases per capita among nursing home residents in the U.S. As cases surge across the state, nearing peak levels seen over the summer, outbreaks in long-term care facilities have increased by nearly 25% over the last week alone.

 Currently, 140 facilities have outbreaks — defined as a single case among residents and two or more cases among staff over the last two weeks — up from 113 a week ago, comprising 147 more cases and 22 deaths in one week’s time.
-With only 211 facilities in the state, over two-thirds currently have active cases.
+With only 211 nursing homes in the state, over two-thirds have had outbreaks.

 Nationally, Mississippi has the most cumulative cases per 1,000 residents since the pandemic began, at 407 per capita, according to data collected by the Centers for Medicare and Medicaid that regulates nursing homes.
 Other southern states follow closely: Alabama (404), Arkansas (395) and South Carolina (392).